Grafton, Wisconsin

 Grafton is a village in Ozaukee County, Wisconsin, United States.
-Located about 20 mi north of Milwaukee and in close proximity to Interstate 43, it is a suburban community in the Milwaukee metropolitan area.
+Located approximately 20 mi north of Milwaukee and in close proximity to Interstate 43, it is a suburban community in the Milwaukee metropolitan area.
 The village incorporated in 1896, and at the time of the 2020 census the population was 12,094.

 Like many of Ozaukee County's cities and villages, the Village of Grafton has rural roots and began as a mill town.
 The German and Irish immigrants who settled in Grafton in the 1840s utilized the Milwaukee River as a source of hydropower for gristmills and woolen mills.
 Manufacturing grew and prospered in the village in the 20th century, including the Paramount Records studio and plant, which was in Grafton from 1929 to 1935.
 Paramount was one of the first and largest producers of blues and jazz records marketed to African-American consumers.
 Paramount's role in Grafton's history and Blues music history earned the village a spot on the historic Mississippi Blues Trail.

 Grafton changed significantly during the period of post-World War II suburbanization.
 Even though the last woolen mill closed in 1980, the village experienced rapid population growth and the development of new commercial properties and housing subdivisions.
 The construction of Interstate 43 in the mid-1960s eased travel to neighboring communities.
 In the 21st century, Grafton is home to many big-box stores as well as an Aurora hospital.